-Parlier Transit operates lift equipped, demand-response service within its Sphere of Influence from 7:00 a.m. to 4:00 p.m.
-(5 five days per week Monday thru Friday).
+Parlier Transit operates lift equipped, demand-response service within its Sphere of Influence 5 five days per week Monday thru Friday.
 Parlier Transit is operated by the FRESNO EOC/CTSA in cooperation with FCRTA.

 12. Sanger Transit

 FCRTA consolidated the public transit service in Sanger to the CTSA operation umbrella in the summer of 2013.
 Its service consists of 3.75 demand response routes operating 5 days a week and a single vehicle operating on Saturdays.